RenzoNogueira/php-native-image-compressor/README.md

 # PHP-native-image-compressor
-A simple way to compress images on your server.
+A simple way to compress images on your server and save space.
 Made in pure php.
 Does not require dependencies.

 ## Example of how to use:
 ```